 - Transfer half of the batter to another bowl; fold in extracts.
 Fold 1/4 cup strawberry puree into remaining batter; add food coloring if desired.

 - Gently spoon batters, alternating colors, into an ungreased 10-in. tube pan.
 Cut through with a knife to swirl.
-Bake on the lowest oven rack at 350° for 45-50 minutes or until lightly browned and top appears dry.
+Bake at 350° for 45-50 minutes or until lightly browned and top appears dry.
 Immediately invert pan; cool completely, about 1 hour.

 - Run a knife around side and center tube of pan.
 Serve cake with remaining puree; garnish with whipped topping and fresh strawberries if desired.
 Yield: 12 servings.